I studied design straight out of school but ended up doing other things... for 20 years.

 Drawn in by the calm of the process... the meditative nature of making; working slowly to create new forms from a single piece of wood, I was grateful to have found my way back to designing and making.

 My practice quickly grew in to a full time vocation.
-From my studio in London, I now design and make a range of functional objects and scupltural works.
+Between my studios in London and central Vietnam, I now design and make a range of functional objects and scupltural works.
 I work with private collectors, interior designers, galleries and some amazing chefs, from around the world.

 Below is a piece written by Lilias Wigan, for an exhibition I did in back in 2019.